davidporter-id-au/xvfb-docker-headless-spike/README.md

 using pure X server or `docker exec` or `docker attach`, and while I'm certainly no expert, they work just fine.
 However, we needed SSH/VNC for our use-case.

-*There is no security on this container.
-NONE.* This also creates a sudoer-user `test` with the password `test`.
+There is **no security whatsoever** on this container.
+It's intention is to be used within a build pipeline.
+There is a sudoer-user `test` with the password `test`.